Snake Identification Tool — Brisbane North

-Upload a clear photo of a snake to get a quick species prediction.
-This tool is for guidance only—if there is any risk of a venomous snake, keep your distance and call immediately on 0401 164 492.
+Upload a clear photo of a snake to get a species prediction based on common snakes found across Brisbane's northern suburbs.
+This tool is for guidance only — if there is any risk of a venomous snake, do not approach it.
+Call immediately on 0401 164 492.

 Best results come from a full-body, well-lit photo.
 Max size 6MB.